Josef Frank (architect): Sweden

 In 1933, Frank and his Swedish wife Anna moved to Stockholm, intending only a temporary stay until the political situation in Austria improved, however as anti-Semitism in Vienna grew increasingly brutal, Anna feared for Josef’s safety and pushed for their permanent relocation.
 After Germany annexed Austria on March 12, 1938, and declared all Jews stateless, he lost his Austrian citizenship.
 Initially denied Swedish citizenship, he was granted it in 1939 after pressure from politician Malte Jacobsson and poet Anders Österling.

 In the early 1940s Frank lived in the Manhattan part of New York City.
 Frank went on to become the most prestigious floral textile print designer in the Stockholm design company Svenskt Tenn.
 Frank also designed chairs, sofas, and cabinets.
 He had been recruited by the founder of the Svenskt Tenn brand, Estrid Ericson.
 He remained in Sweden after 1945.

 Legacy

 Today Frank is considered a popular example of second Viennese Modernism.
 Frank dealt early on with public housing and housing estates.
 Contrary to most other architects of the interwar period in Vienna, he took the idea of settlement and not the creation of so-called super blocks in the municipal housing.
 He also rejected facade decor and clearly preferred functional forms.
 The Viennese architect and furniture designer Luigi Blau refers to him as one of his idols.
 In addition to his architectural work he created numerous designs for furniture, furnishings, fabrics, wallpaper and carpet.
 He has been a painter, as well.

-An exhibition of his textile designs is to be held from January to May 2017, at the Fashion and Textile Museum in London.
+An exhibition of his textile designs was held in 2017 at the Fashion and Textile Museum in London.